andeiceban0352/LFAF-Labs/reports/Report4.md

 ```

 ### convert_long_productions_to_cnf()
-&ensp;&ensp;&ensp; This function converts the productions of a context-free grammar into Chomsky normal form, which is a standard form for context-free grammars.
-It replaces any production with more than two non-terminal symbols with a set of new productions that have only two non-terminals or terminals on the right-hand side.
+&ensp;&ensp;&ensp; The function goes through each symbol in the production rules of the grammar, one by one.
+For every symbol, it checks whether any of its productions consist of more than two symbols.
+If a production exceeds two symbols, the program generates new intermediate symbols to divide the production into smaller segments.
+To name these intermediate symbols, the code starts with 'X' and appends an increasing index number.
+Subsequently, for each symbol in the production that has more than two symbols, the code introduces an intermediate symbol and includes it in the production rule.
+This intermediate symbol serves as a replacement for the original symbol in the production rule.
+Finally, the code removes the original production rule with more than two symbols and substitutes it with a new production rule that employs the intermediate symbols.
+Consequently, the resulting grammar will contain only two symbols on the right-hand side of each production rule.

 ```python
 def convert_long_productions_to_cnf(self):